donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 .. code-block:: text

-    An external app requests key creation from keymanager3 service
+    An external app requests key creation from keymanager3 service.
-    |- keymanager3 call the generateKey of keymaster CA library
+    |- Keymanager3 call the generateKey of keymaster CA library.
-        |- keymaster TA get key generation request
+        |- Keymaster TA get key generation request.
-        |- keymaster TA generates requested key
+        |- Keymaster TA generates requested key.
-        |- keymaster TA serialize key and key properties
+        |- Keymaster TA serialize key and key properties.
-        |- create a keyblob by encrypting with the master key of the keymaster TA
+        |- Create a keyblob by encrypting with the master key of the keymaster TA.
-        |- return key blob
+        |- Return key blob.
-    |- get key blob and save that in db
+    |- Get key blob and save that in db.

 Scenario for importing a key
 ----------------------------------------------------